Who Can Enter the Kingdom of Heaven? Part 2

 It is a remarkable fact that when a person is saved, he has an entirely different attitude toward Christians.

-This is one of the ways he receives assurance of his salvation.
+This is one of the ways he receives assurance of

 A person who does not love a true child of God may profess to be a Christian, but the Scripture says he abides in death.